nanocoder

 - Error resilience: Graceful handling of provider failures and network issues

-We're a small team building Nanocoder and would love your help!
+We're a small community-led team building Nanocoder and would love your help!
 Whether you're interested in contributing code, documentation, or just being part of our community, there are several ways to get involved.

-If you want to contribute:
+If you want to contribute to the code:

 - Read our detailed CONTRIBUTING.md guide for information on development setup, coding standards, and how to submit your changes.

-- Join our Discord server to connect with other users, ask questions, share ideas, and get help: Join our Discord server
+Join our Discord server to connect with other users, ask questions, share ideas, and get help: Join our Discord server

 - Adding support for new AI providers